reanblock/secureum-races/README.md

 # Secureum Races

-## A deepdive into each Securum RACE!
+## A deep dive into each Securum RACE!

 Each RACE is reviewed and code is teested in the Reanblock video on YouTube.